MachTach Tachometer Enclosure

 This is a design for an enclosure for the Half Size MachTach machine tachometer

 The enclosure has top and bottom halves which fit together with a small lip.
 The sensor and power connectors are accessible from the side/back.
 The display and rotary encoder have openings on the top.
 There is a recess for the plastic lens material from inside the top half of the enclosure.
 The enclosure and MachTach module are all held together with four #4 x 1" sheet metal screws.
+Assemble the two boards with 1/4" spacers which come with the kit.

 Update 1-29-2017: New version with better standoff support.
 The round pads are to hold the corners down during printing.
 They snap off after completion.